Ericson2314/nixpkgs/pkgs/development/compilers/llvm/README.md

 ## How to upgrade llvm_git
 - Run `update-git.py`.
-This will set the github revision and sha256 for `llvmPackages_latest.llvm` to whatever the latest chromium build is using.
+This will set the github revision and sha256 for `llvmPackages_git.llvm` to whatever the latest chromium build is using.
 For a more recent, commit run `nix-prefetch-github` and change the rev and sha256 accordingly.
 - That was the easy part.
 The hard part is updating the patch files.
 The general process is:
-  1. try to build `llvmPackages_latest.llvm` and associated packages such as `clang` and `compiler-rt`.
-You can use the `-L` and `--keep-failed` flags to make debugging patch errors easy, e.g., `nix build .#llvmpackages_llvm -L --keep-failed`
+  1. try to build `llvmPackages_git.llvm` and associated packages such as `clang` and `compiler-rt`.
+You can use the `-L` and `--keep-failed` flags to make debugging patch errors easy, e.g., `nix build .#llvmPackages_git.clang -L --keep-failed`
   2. The build will error out with something similar to this:
      ```sh
      ...